treeman/jonashietala/README.markdown

 * Sitemap
 * Youtube shorthand
 * Convert posts from the old format to the new
-    * Different syntax highlighting
+    * Fix all images
-    * Youtube links
+    * Check validity of all links
-    * Remove excerpts
 * Link games correctly
+    * Downloadable files
+    * Move to blog posts
+    * Images

 Write
 -----